 Irish artist Anne Madden spent her first years in Chile.
 Her family moved to Europe when she was four and lived in Ireland and London.
 She attended the Chelsea School of Arts and Crafts.
 In 1958 she married the Irish painter Louis le Brocquy.
-Madden’s work, abstract at first glance, but generally with a figurative element, regularly carries references to her Irish background as well as reflecting on life and death.
-She has exhibited widely, including a significant retrospective at IMMA in 2007.
+Madden’s semi-abstract work carries references to her Irish background as well as reflecting on life and death.
+She has exhibited widely, including a significant retrospective at IMMA in 2007 and a solo exhibition in 2023.
 She is a member of Aosdána.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.